 - (1) Overview: If an employee and/or his/her personal representative wishes to file a grievance, it must be filed within 30 days of when the affected party first became aware or reasonably should have become aware of the issue being grieved. - (a) Depending on the issue(s) being grieved, as explained below, a Designated Grievance Official (DGO) or Senior Reviewing Official (SRO) will review and render a decision on the eligible issue(s) raised in the grievance. - (b) BUEs, with AFGE, may seek third party review of eligible grievances.
 Depending on the issue(s) of the eligible grievance, the third party review may be through expedited arbitration or neutral review.
-For additional information on grievance resolution processes, see Section C, Grievance and Third Party Review Processes, below. - (2) The NRC will not accept issues that are excluded from the UDRS.
+For additional information on grievance resolution processes, see Section C, Grievance and Third Party Review Processes, below. - (c) Notice to Prioritize a Grievance.
+AFGE may notify the NRC in writing of its decision to prioritize a grievance based on articulated need (e.g., shift bid, annual leave bid, attendance and leave issue) and the NRC will prioritize handling of the grievance consistent with this notice. - (2) The NRC will not accept issues that are excluded from the UDRS.
 Please see Appendix C, UDRS Exclusions, for a list of exclusions. - (3) Filing Deadline: - (a) A complete grievance must be submitted to the NRC within thirty (30) days of when the affected party first became aware or reasonably should have become aware of the issue being grieved.
 Grievances are considered complete when they meet the requirements set forth in Subsections (4) and (5), below.
 Grievances are considered timely filed when they are emailed or faxed to the NRC on or before the due date.
 Generally, filing extensions will not be granted. - (4) Filing the Grievance Form and Supporting Information: